maudeve-it/ILI9XXX-XPT2046-STM32/3B-DIRECT/README.md

 - z_touch_XPT2046.h<br>

 into "z_displ_ILI9XXX.h" file you have to setup this configuration:
-- step 0 - TouchGFX parameter: ok, if you are here reading, it means you have to add a comment to parameter in section 0, disabling TouchGFX handling
+- step 1 - TouchGFX parameter: ok, if you are here reading, it means you have to add a comment to parameter in section 0, disabling TouchGFX handling
-- step 1 - define the display you are using (ILI9346 or ILI9488 V1.0 or V2.0) uncommenting the related #define
+- step 2 - define the display you are using (ILI9346 or ILI9488 V1.0 or V2.0) uncommenting the related #define
-- step 2 - Port Parameters: here you have to set two macro constant with the SPI port name connecting display (see below "z_touch_XPT2046.h" also)
+- step 3 - Port Parameters: here you have to set two macro constant with the SPI port name connecting display (see below "z_touch_XPT2046.h" also)
-- step 3 - Port Speed: here you must assign bitrate SPI prescaler when transferring data to display or to/from touch sensor.
+- step 4 - Port Speed: here you must assign bitrate SPI prescaler when transferring data to display or to/from touch sensor.
 Consider that touch uses baudrates  below 2MBps
-- step 4 - SPI communication mode: uncomment the macro definition related to enabled communication mode (Polling mode, Interrupt mode or DMA mode).
+- step 5 - SPI communication mode: uncomment the macro definition related to enabled communication mode (Polling mode, Interrupt mode or DMA mode).
 You must uncomment no less and no more than ONE definition here
-- step 5 - Backlight Mode: see [BACKLIGHT page](../BACKLIGHT)
+- step 6 - Backlight Mode: see [BACKLIGHT page](../BACKLIGHT)
+- step 7 - TouchGFX Time base timer: unused only in "TouchGFX Full Mode", in "Direct Mode" be sure that these parameters refer to an unused timer
-- step 6 - Buffer size: TouchGFX don't use library buffers which will be disabled, so parameter set here is not used
+- step 8 - Buffer size: that's defining size of buffers storing data to display.
+It must be not below 10.
+See [Youtube video](https://youtu.be/oWx1-WmTwag) for information and comments about buffer size.

 into "z_touch_XPT2046.h" file you have to setup this configuration:
 - step 1 - Port Parameters: here you have to set two macro constant with the SPI port name connecting touch sensor
+- step 2 - Delay to Key Repeat: this parameter is used only in "TouchGFX Button Mode".
+In Direct Mode any value set is meaningless.

 ## main.c setup